dbos-inc/dbos-docs/docs/api-reference/cli.md

 ### `npx dbos-sdk start`

 **Description:**
-This command launches the Operon runtime and HTTP server to serve an application.
+This command launches the DBOS runtime and HTTP server to serve an application.
 It registers all functions and serves all endpoints in classes exported from `src/operations.ts`.
 Parameters set from the command line take precedence over parameters set in the [configuration file](./configuration).